scrasmussen/tools/README.md

 I've been told that good code doesn't need documentation because a person should read a function name and immediately understand what it's doing.
-A function should be as short as possible.
 Maybe a bit extreme but keep this in mind, you will be a stranger to your code in a week.
 Be kind to future you.

+* __Useability__:
+  * A function should be as short as possible.
+    It should do one thing and do it well.
-* __Useability__: Don't have a single forever long program.
+  * Don't have a single forever long program.
     Split code into different files.
-Have a clear directory structure with clear file names.
+  * Have a clear directory structure with clear file names.
     I like to copy open source projects on how they do these things.

 * Follow __A__ coding style.
 Choose one and be consistent.
 Here are some options